 ‘Can I offer either of you a drink of something...water, coffee, soda...?’
 Jacqui asked while remaining standing.

-‘I take it this isn’t a social visit then…’ Jacqui said as she moved to close her office door.
+‘I take it this isn’t a social visit then…’ Jacqui said as she closed her office door.
 ‘You’re not just here to return my phone…’ she said.

 Jacqui returned to the table and smoothed the back of her dress before sitting on the chair opposite Luke.
-Her questioning eyes flicked to Luke’s female companion.
+Her questioning eyes flicked to Sharon.
 ‘I take it this is about my phone…’

 Luke nodded his confirmation.
 ‘Actually that's exactly why we are here...But I need you to accompany us back to the station.
 There are some questions you will need to answer in relation to the murder of John Bishop.’

-Jacqui’s frowning eyes flicked between Luke and his female colleague.
+Jacqui’s frowning eyes flicked between Luke and Sharon.

 Luke continued, ‘I found something in your telephone records that will require your explanation,’ he said.

-Jacqui held her hands out to the side as she briefly glanced around her office. ’Can’t we discuss it here…?
+Jacqui gestured to her office surrounds. ’Can’t we discuss it here…?
 She asked.

 I’m afraid not ma’am.
 You’ll—’